-Students who are first in their families to attend college arrive at Columbia with the skills, inner resources and ambition needed to be a great success here.
-However, for some first generation students negotiating university life is that much more challenging without the benefit of the knowledge and support that families with deeper roots in higher education can provide; and for some there is the additional challenge of reconciling their cultures of origin with that of the university environment.
+Students who are first in their families to attend college arrive at Columbia with the skills, inner resources and ambition needed to suceed here.
+However, for some first generation students negotiating university life it can be much more challenging without the benefit of the knowledge and support that families with deeper roots in higher education can provide; and for some there is the additional challenge of reconciling their cultures of origin with that of the university environment.
 All the professionals at CPS are dedicated to fostering personal wellness and development among students who are the first in their families to attend college.

 Below you will find a list of CPS counselors and psychiatrists who may be especially good matches for students who are the first in their families to attend college.
 However, please note that if your situation is urgent and a particular counselor with whom you would like to work is not immediately available, it is generally not wise delaying in seeking assistance.
 Rather it is best to initiate treatment with a counselor who is more immediately available; you are always welcome to transfer to a different counselor at a later date.

 Being the first in family to attend college presents a multitude of unique circumstances and challenges.
 While exciting and empowering, it can also present struggles with issues of finding role models and mentors, raise questions about identities, potentially disrupt existing relationships and affect feelings of self-esteem and self-worth.
 When working with others who are first generation, Debra attends to how these issues are negotiated and how they influence emotional well-being in the context of academia, work and interpersonal relationships.
 Debra is fluent in Spanish